waveygang/wfmash/README.md

 `wfmash` has been developed to accelerate the alignment step in variation graph induction (the first step in the `seqwish` / `smoothxg` pipeline).
 Suitable default settings are provided for this purpose.

-Four parameters shape the length, number, identity, and alignment divergence of the resulting mappings:
+Seven parameters shape the length, number, identity, and alignment divergence of the resulting mappings.

+### mapping settings

+The first three affect the structure of the mashmap2 mappings:

 * `-s[N], --segment-length=[N]` is the length of the mapped and aligned segment
 * `-p[%], --map-pct-id=[%]` is the percentage identity minimum in the _mapping_ step
 * `-n[N], --n-secondary=[N]` is the maximum number of mappings (and alignments) to report for each segment

+### alignment settings

+The last four essential parameters control the WFA alignment process and filter its output.

+WF-min and WF-diff prune unlikely solutions from the set in consideration:

+* `-l[N], --wf-min=[N]` the number of wavefronts is required to trigger reduction
+* `-d[N], --wf-diff=[N]` prune wavefronts whose are more than WF-diff cells (on the diagonal) behind the max wavefront

+The exact WFA may be computed if desired, which requires more time and memory but is equivalent to affine Needleman-Wunsch.
+(Note that WFA already has adaptive features due to its formulation.)

+* `-e, --exact-wfa` compute the exact WFA, don't use adaptive wavefront reduction

+An alignment identity filter can be used to remove very low-quality alignments:

-* `-a[N], --align-wf-id=[N]` is a minimum identity metric used to bound the wavefront reduction during WFA _alignment_ step (higher is more divergent)
+* `-a[N], --align-wf-id=[N]` is a minimum identity metric used to filter alignments (defaults to `-p` if unset)

-Together, these settings allow us to precisely define an alignment space to consider.
+### all-to-all mapping

 During all-to-all mapping, `-X` can additionally help us by removing self mappings from the reported set.

-Wavefront reduction is a form of adaptive banding implemented in WFA.
-To turn adaptive WFA off and evaluate the full set of wavefronts, set `-a` to 0.
-The `-a` setting is used to calculate the length that a diagonal in the wavefront can fall behind the furthest-reaching point in the wavefront, (`WF_diff` in the terminology of the WFA paper).
-This is calculated as `(1 - align-wf-id) * segment_length`, and can be set explicitly at a fixed level with `-d`.

 ## examples